aditya0909k/Discord-Color-Bot/README.md

 .color rgb(114, 137, 218)

 Either of these commands will return the hex code, rgb code, and a full image of the color itself.
 The image is pulled from https://dummyimage.com.
 The hex/rgb is converted through bitwise algorithm(s).

+This bot was made because I wanted a place to organize colors I like for my future websites.
+Of course, I could do this in my notes app, but I would have to copy&paste the hex and rgb codes from google, and also save an image to my device and upload it onto notes to see that exact color.
+All of this is extremely tedious and circumvented through the use of this bot.